harsh199910/bank_customer_future_prediction_system-machine-learning/README.md

 test case is nit able to validate properly;
 system prediction values might be false .

-it is highly recomanded to evalute the test case and report to the master;
+it's highly recomanded to evalute the test case and report to the master;